Rupit is Catalan for rock (from the Latin, rupes) and this historical treasure is carved from the stony hill it is perched upon.

 A gathering storm

-On the distant hill is a quaint church, the Santa Magdalena Chapel, which is apparently only about a twenty-minute walk, but with the heavens threatening to open, we backtrack to Carrer del Fossar, a steep, stepped street leads up a narrow incline.
+On the distant hill is a quaint church, the Santa Magdalena Chapel, which is apparently only about a twenty-minute walk.
+With the heavens threatening to open, we backtrack to Carrer del Fossar, a steep, stepped street leads up a narrow incline.
 The old sedimentary stone is roughly hewn, and it’s definitely restricted to foot traffic with reliable walking shows.
 Again, the whole place is eerily quiet and the only souvenir store, the Ca l’Ample de Rupit is sadly closed.
-In its window are humorous “pooping” figures (including pop culture characters and world leaders) that are added to the nativity scene to bring good luck.
+In its window are humorous “pooping” figures (including pop culture characters and world leaders) that are traditionally added to the nativity scene to bring good luck.

 And authentic local flavors